 Hestia is often skipped over by modern readers, and even in the ancient past, she was "removed" from Olympus to make room for a demigod, Ganymede, the cupbearer to the gods and a favorite of Zeus.

-Interesting facts about Hestia: Hestia was one of three goddesses immune to the influence of Aphrodite.
+- Interesting facts: Hestia was one of three goddesses immune to the influence of Aphrodite.
 She could not be forced to love anyone.
 In Rome, a similar goddess, Vesta, ruled over the group of priestesses called the Vestal Virgins whose duty it was to keep the sacred fire perpetually lit.

 Both her name, Hestia, and that of the god of the forge, Hephaestus, share the same initial sound which was also part of the earliest Greek word for "fireplace" and lingers still in English in the word "hearth."